jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 This graph illustrates how coupling increases and cohesion decreases as the distance between elements expands.
 An update with a larger footprint will require more time, coordiation, buy-in and cost, than an update with a smaller footprint.
 For example, modifications scoped to a few statements only require the resources of one or two developers.
 Modifications scoped to systems require multiple teams and possibly multiple companies.

 # Coupling and Cohesion Examples
-I struggled to describe coupling and cohesion examples in my previous [blog](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html).
+I struggled to provide good coupling and cohesion examples in my previous [blog](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html).

 ## Real World Examples
 I used the [screw/screwdriver](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#cohesion) example to describe high cohesion, but it’s coupling too.
 I guess it depends upon how easily you can find a matching screwdriver when you need it.
 And while I initially liked my [Reese’s Peanut Butter Cup](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html#coupling) example, I’m not sure what I was trying to convey.
 Chocolate and peanut butter definitely have separate identities, which implies coupling, but darn it, when combined in a Reese’s Cup, they sure feel like a cohesive unit.